10 Reasons Why lingoni Is a Great Alternative to Duolingo

 Duolingo often glosses over grammar rules, leaving learners confused about how and when to apply them.
 If you’ve ever found yourself asking “Why is it this way?” on Duolingo, you’re not alone.

-Duolingo does offer pronunciation practice, but it is somewhat limited.
-The app includes speech recognition exercises, where users repeat words or sentences into their device’s microphone.
-However, Duolingo’s system does not provide detailed feedback on pronunciation accuracy.
-It only checks if your response is close enough to be accepted.
+Duolingo does offer pronunciation practice, but it is limited in a way that matters.
+The app uses speech recognition exercises where users repeat words or sentences into their microphone, but the system only checks whether your response is close enough to be accepted.
+It gives no detailed feedback on accuracy, intonation, or the specific sounds that German, French, or English learners typically struggle with.

 This method is similar to how people learn a language when they live abroad—by listening, practicing, and picking up the correct pronunciation over time.
 With lingoni’s pronunciation tool, available in the Intensive and Premium subscriptions, you can train your accent and sound more natural in real conversations.

-Duolingo follows a one-size-fits-all approach, meaning every learner follows the same path regardless of their learning style or specific goals.
-This can be frustrating if you already know some of the material but can’t skip ahead.
+Duolingo follows a one-size-fits-all approach where every learner moves through the same path regardless of their existing knowledge, learning style, or specific goals.
+If you already know some of the material, you cannot easily skip ahead or jump into the level that actually matches your current ability.

 9. No Annoying Gamification